primatejs/primate/docs/guide/project-structure.md

         └─ edit.js # edit post -> /post/1/edit
 ```

+!!!
+Some of the above comments use `1`, where in fact any value could stand for
+`{postId}`.
+We'll later come back to path parameters in depth.
+!!!

 Here we chose our paths to represent CRUD actions.
 This is appropriate for a
 web app that uses the same route for showing and submitting a form.
 However, if
 you were developing an API, you might opt for using a wider variety of HTTP